-Here’s an overview of the three major floor coatings:
+Here’s an overview of the three primary floor coatings:

-- Sealant: Sealing your garage floor adds a protective, water resistant coating that cuts down on dust.
-To seal the floor, you are going to need to use a good concrete sealant.
+- Sealant: Sealing your garage floor adds a protective, water-resistant coating that cuts down on dust.
+You will need to use a suitable concrete sealant to seal the floor.

 - Concrete Paint: If sealing your garage floor isn’t an option, a cheaper option is to paint it.
-Killz makes a special concrete paint (link to Amazon) that adds a thin layer of protection to your bare concrete floor.
+Several manufacturers make paint specifically designed for your garage floor in a variety of colors.
 It’s not as strong as an epoxy coating, but it will help cut down on dust.
-You’ll have to repaint it every two years or so because it’s not as durable overall.

 Once your floor is sealed or coated, here are some other tips that may help cut down on the dust in your garage.

-- Replace the door seals: The second leading contributor to the dust that’s entering your garage is your garage door’s seals.
-If the seals on your garage door are worn out, dust will find its way inside, even with the door closed.
-Replacing the damaged or missing seals around your garage door will help out a lot.
+- Replace the door seals: The second leading contributor to dust entering your garage is your garage door’s seals.
+Worn-out garage door seals allow dust to get inside, even with the door closed.
+Replacing the damaged or missing seals around your garage door will help tremendously.

-- Change your AC Filter: If you have an AC or an HVAC system that produces heat or air conditioning for your garage, your old filter could be a big reason on why there is dust.
-You need to regularly clean your system’s filter, and replace it if it is really old.
-A dirty filter will stop filtering the hot or cold air that is entering your garage.
+- Change your AC Filter: If you have an AC or an HVAC system in your garage, your old filter might not be trapping dust properly.
+You need to regularly clean your system’s filter and replace it if it is really old.
+A dirty filter will stop filtering the hot or cold air entering your garage.

-- Buy an air filtration system: Adding an air filtration system in your garage will really help.
-These systems will filter the air that is circulating inside your garage, which helps clean the air and stop dust from spreading.
+- Buy an air filtration system: Adding an air filtration system to your garage also helps.
+They filter the air circulating inside your garage, cleaning the air and eliminating dust.

 How To Get Rid Of Dust In Your Garage

-To start, we need to get your garage back to a point where it has as little dust as possible so you can track your progress.
+We need to get your garage back to where it has as little dust as possible, then track your progress.

 Once you’ve done that, start by dusting high shelves, cabinets, tables, and benches.

 This will knock the dust from the higher levels to the floor at the bottom.
-After a good dusting of the higher areas, you should wash these high areas with soap and water, or use a microfiber cloth.
+After dusting, wash the highest areas with soap, water, and a microfiber cloth.

 Not to mention you’ll be breathing all that dust in while you wait.

-Once the dust from your cabinets and shelves has had time to settle, the next step is to pick up any big items that are laying on the garage floor.
-Kids are a great help in this step and they’ll probably have some toys on the floor anyway!
+Once the dust settles, your next step is to pick up any oversized items on the garage floor.
+Kids are a great help in this step, and they’ll probably have some toys on the floor anyway!

-It is also a good idea to clean the driveway or path that leads to your garage so you don’t track more dust and debris in from the outside.
+This is also an excellent time to clean the driveway or path leading into your garage.
+That way, you won’t bring more dust and debris from the outside.

-After picking up the big debris laying around your garage, the next step in obtaining a clean garage is to vacuum all of the surface areas and the floor.
+After picking up the big debris lying around your garage, the next step is vacuuming surfaces and the floor.

 You could go old-school here and sweep out the dust with a broom, and that’s fine.
-But this will also throw dust particles in the air and they’ll inevitably find they’re way to areas that you’ve just cleaned.
+However, this also throws dust particles in the air, inevitably finding their way to areas you’ve just cleaned.